 - Ensure my personal activities, interests and relationships do not conflict with my responsibilities at Rio Tinto, nor give me an unfair personal advantage or prevent me from making impartial decisions. - Actively disclose any actual or potential personal activities, interests or relationships that can cause a conflict of interest and I adhere to any agreed action plans to manage any conflict of interest identified.

-- · Business Integrity Procedure (employees only) - Business Integrity Standard iii.
-Gifts and hospitality
+- Business Integrity Procedure - Business Integrity Standard

 Where conflicts of interest exist, we put in place an action plan to manage the situation.